-CCNY continued to engage in collaborative working throughout 2020/21 with Cleveland and Durham forces for Specialist Operational Services (Evolve).
-This includes the Major Crime Investigation Team and collaborative Legal Services, however the former ceased on 30/09/2020.
+CCNY continued to engage in collaborative working throughout 2021/22 with Cleveland and Durham forces for Specialist Operational Services (Evolve).
+This includes Cold Case Investigation Team and Collaborative Legal Services.

 The Joint Governance Board comprises the three Commissioners plus officers from each of the participating forces.
 The collaboration is funded from contributions made by the three participating forces.
 The Evolve programme is a lead force arrangement.
 The lead force employs some of the staff on a permanent substantive basis, officers and some staff are seconded to the lead force.
-The total net expenditure of CCNY during 2020/21 in relation to Evolve collaboration was £1.03m (2019/20 £2.59m).
+The total net expenditure of CCNY during 2021/22 in relation to Evolve collaboration was £0.182m (2020/21 £1.03m).